jdtaylor7/taylortechblog/_drafts/configuring-manjaro-with-ansible.md

 installations alongside Windows installations on most of my personal systems.
 Recently, I've decided to try out Manjaro since it has most of the feature set of Arch but with an extremely quick and convenient installation procedure.
-Instead of just installing it manually, though, I decided to apply some DevOps techniques to build a complete installation procedure which is simple to use, deploy, and update.
+Instead of just installing it manually, I decided to apply some DevOps techniques to build a complete installation procedure which is simple to use, deploy, and update.